Inventua/nucleus-core/Nucleus.Special.Modules/Nucleus.OAuth.Client/Documentation/OAuthClient.md

 ```

 > The Google, Facebook, Twitter and Microsoft Account services are straightforward to set up, and only need the client id and client secret that you generate using the
 OAuth service's web site tools.
-(Click here)[https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social#setup-login-providers-required-by-your-application]
+[Click here](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social#setup-login-providers-required-by-your-application)
 for instructions on how to use their web sites to generate client credentials.
+Most OAuth services need for you to enter your Redirect URI, which is
+`https://your-site/extensions/oauthclient/callback/providerName`, where providerName is the name of an entry in your configuration file, or is the type of an
+OAuth provider entry which does not have a name.

-> The Nucleus OAuth Server example above uses the generic `OAuth` provider, which can also be used to configure other OAuth providers.
+> The Nucleus OAuth Server example above uses the generic `OAuth` provider, which can also be used to use other OAuth services.

 ### Configuration Settings
 |                         |                                                                                      |